xerosagas/DS4Windows/doc/concepts/stick-calibrator-concept.md

 #### Implementation
 Implementation of this method should be as simple as:
-- finding out the amount of bits the stick drifts by
+- finding out the amount of units the stick drifts by
 - subtracting/adding that amount to the raw input
 - making sure the value doesnt fall outside the 0-255 range